conformal/spectrwm/README.md

 spectrwm was largely inspired by [xmonad](http://xmonad.org) and [dwm](http://dwm.suckless.org).
 Both are fine products, but they suffer from things
-like: crazy-unportable-language syndrome, silly defaults, asymmetrical window layout, 'how hard can it be?' (to code properly), and good old NIH.
+like: crazy-unportable-language syndrome, silly defaults, asymmetrical window layout, the 'how hard can it be?' (to code efficiently) problem, and good old NIH.
 Nevertheless, [dwm](http://dwm.suckless.org) was a phenomenal resource, and good ideas and code were borrowed from it.
 On the other hand, [xmonad](http://xmonad.org) has great defaults and key bindings, plus xinerama support, but it is crippled by not